Balla6/ab-testing-conversion-optimization/README.md

 ---

-# Reproducibility
+## Reproducibility

 To run this project locally:

 1. Clone the repository
-2. Install dependencies from `requirements.txt`
+2. Install the dependencies
-3. Open `notebooks/experiment_analysis.ipynb`
+3. Open the notebook and run the analysis
-4. Run the notebook from top to bottom

 Example setup: